THE 3 LEVELS OF PHYSICS ARE FUNDAMENTAL, QUANTUMM, AND CLASSIC.

 where p, of course, is the object’s momentum.
 In the object’s rest frame of reference, p=0, we are left with E=mc2.

 Moreover, while this thought experiment may be hard to realize (for starters, perfect mirrors do not exist), the energy content of trapped photons can represent a not insignificant contribution to the mass of a star (incredibly giant stars).
 In the early universe, there was an epoch, the radiation-dominated era,” when the universe’s mass was dominated by its photon content, not matter.
-This historical period underscores the profound influence of photons on the evolution of the cosmos
+This historical period underscores the profound influence of photons on the evolution of the cosmos.

 Originally, E=mc2 appeared (not precisely in this form, but never mind technical details) in Einstein’s 1905 paper.
-This was a groundbreaking moment in the history of physics, where he demonstrated that the inertial mass of an object is proportional to its energy content.
+This was a ground dbreaking moment in the history of physics, where he demonstrated that the inertial mass of an object is proportional to its energy content.
 That energy content has to be measured, of course, in the object’s rest frame of reference.
 Photons have neither inertial mass nor a rest frame of reference, so E=mc2 plays no role.

 Later on, it became evident that E=mc2 is just a particular case of a more general equation that is valid in all reference frames, not just the rest frame of reference of the object in question: